Cloud Security Basics for Non-Technical Business Owners

 Cloud Security Is Different

 Cloud computing has transformed how businesses operate, offering scalability, flexibility, and cost savings that on-premises infrastructure can't match.
-But cloud security requires a fundamentally different approach than traditional IT security.
+But with 45% of all data breaches occurring in the cloud in 2025 and 82% of breaches involving cloud-stored data, understanding cloud security is no longer optional.

-The most dangerous misconception about cloud security is that it's entirely the provider's responsibility.
+The most dangerous misconception is that cloud security is entirely the provider's responsibility.
 In reality, cloud security operates on a shared responsibility model where you remain accountable for significant aspects of security regardless of how much you've moved to the cloud.

 The Shared Responsibility Model